tanin47/tip/README.md

 Technical detail
 -----------------

 Tip is an [NSServices](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/SysServices/introduction.html#//apple_ref/doc/uid/10000101-SW1).
 When user selects text and hits the shortcut, the selected text is sent to Tip.
-Then, Tip invokes the command-line tool with the selected text as the first argument, i.e `~/Library/Application\ Scripts/tanin.tip/provider.script [selected-text]`.
+Then, Tip invokes the command-line tool with the selected text as the first argument, i.e `~/Library/Application\ Scripts/tanin.tip/provider.script [selected-text] --bundle-id [the-app-that-you-activate-tip-on]`.

 The command-line tool processes the input, decides which info to show, and prints the tip items as JSON that looks like below: